 Advertise the found cat

 Download our poster pack of printable posters to advertise the missing cat in your local area – it might just catch someone’s eye.
-You can also report the cat as found on the Animal Search UK website.
-Post a picture on your local area’s Facebook group as well as the Cats Protection page, Animal Search UK and CatAware pages.
+Post a picture on your local area’s Facebook group as well as the Cats Protection page and CatAware page.
 Do the same on Twitter; you’re likely to reach a larger number of people if you ask your followers to retweet.

 I’m worried about a stray cat’s health